MicrosoftDocs/SupportArticles-docs/support/windows-server/Networking/service-overview-and-network-port-requirements.md

 ³ This protocol is required only by Windows XP and Windows Server 2003 acting as clients.

 > [!NOTE]
 > When the Group Policy Microsoft Management Console (MMC) snap-in creates Group Policy Results reports and Group Policy Modeling reports, it uses DCOM and RPC to send and to receive information from the Resultant Set of Policy (RSoP) provider on the client or on the domain controller.
 The various binary files that make up the Group Policy Microsoft Management Console (MMC) snap-in features primarily use COM calls to send or to receive information.
-When you initiate remote group policy results reporting from a Windows 8 and Windows Server 2012 computer, access to the destination computer's event log is required.
+When you initiate remote group policy results reporting from a Windows Server 2012 computer, access to the destination computer's event log is required.
 (See the [Event Log](#event-log) section in this article for port requirements.)
 >
-> Windows 8 and Windows Server 2012 support the initiation of remote group policy update against Windows Server 2012, Windows 8, Windows Server 2008 R2, Windows 7, Windows Server 2008, and Windows Vista computers.
+> Windows Server 2012 support the initiation of remote group policy update against Windows Server 2012 computers.
 This requires RPC/WMI access through port 135 and ports 49152-65535 inbound to the computer on which the policy is being refreshed.

 ### HTTP SSL